Sublimis/SteadyScreen/README.md

 - The easiest way is to use the [SteadyViews](https://github.com/Sublimis/SteadyViews) library, which contains ready-to-use "Steady…" implementations of most common Android layouts (like e.g. LinearLayout or ConstraintLayout).
 - Use the [SteadyView](https://github.com/Sublimis/SteadyView) library if you have a custom View or ViewGroup that you want to make compatible.
-- Use the [SteadyService](https://github.com/Sublimis/SteadyService) library if you want to implement your own screen stabilizer service that won't need [Stilly](https://play.google.com/store/apps/details?id=com.sublimis.steadyscreen) to be installed.

 ## What happens if the service is not installed

 Absolutely nothing.
-Your Views and ViewGroups continue to function as if the Stilly screen stabilizer service never existed, and we all get on with our merry lives.
+Your Views and ViewGroups continue to function as if the SteadyScreen service never existed, and we all get on with our merry lives.

 ## Enable or disable programatically